DiyarErol/secure-cleanup-toolkit/SECURITY.md

 ## 🔒 Reporting a Vulnerability

-We take security seriously.
-If you discover a security vulnerability in **AxiomBridge-SeverityLab**, please report it responsibly.
+I take security seriously.
+If you discover a security vulnerability in the **Secure Cleanup Toolkit** project, please report it responsibly.

 ### How to Report